lintweaker/mytekusb2/README.md

 Current features:
 - automatic firmware loading (see FIRMWARE and ISSUES)
 - playback at 24 and 32-bit, samplerates from 44.1k to 192.0k
-- This driver is tested with the Mytek DAC running firmware 1.7.1
+- This driver is tested with the Mytek DAC running firmware 1.7.1 and 1.7.5.5
 - Do not forget to switch the Mytek to 'USB2' input!

 Notes: